Japanese with Manga

 “Could you come to the chicken coop after school?”

-It combines 屋 (roof) with 上 (above) to show the space on top of a roofed building.
+It combines 屋 (building) with 上 (top) to show the top of a building.

 Manga panel from 一週間フレンズ。 showing example of Shelter and shops with 屋.